gimlet-io/gimlet-website/src/docs/making-ad-hoc-deploys.md

 tags: [docs]
 ---

-# Making ad-hoc deploys
+# Making ad hoc deploys

-GimletD operates only on the releasable artifacts that you shipped from your CI pipeline, therefore to make an adhoc release, first you should browse the stored artifacts to pick the desired version.
+GimletD operates only on the releasable artifacts that you shipped from your CI pipeline, therefore, to make an ad hoc release, first, you should browse the stored artifacts to pick the desired version.

-In this guide first
+In this guide, first,
-- you see how to make ad-hoc releases with Gimlet CLI
+- you will see how to make ad hoc releases with Gimlet CLI
-- then you will see how to do so on the Gimlet Dash UI.
+- then you will see how to do the same on the Gimlet Dash UI.

 If you need a refresher, you can see how artifacts are shipped from CI pipelines to Gimlet in the [Automatically deploy your application to staging](/docs/automatically-deploy-your-application-to-staging) tutorial.